chriszumberge/SQLiteORM.Net/README.md

 # SQLiteORM.Net
 SQLiteORM.Net is a Code First SQLite ORM written for .NET for use in Unity projects.
+It is inspired by and attempting to emulate both the syntaxes and architectures of EntityFramework, but for SQLite.

 ## Getting Started
 Download the `SQLiteORM.Net.Core.unitypackage` and import it into your project.